Stationary solutions of stochastic partial differential equations in the space of tempered distributions: Introduction

 \begin{thm}[{\cite[Theorem 3.4 and Lemma 3.6]{MR3063763}}] Let $\psi, \sigma_{ij},b_i,\{B_t\}$ be as above.
 Suppose that the functions $x \mapsto \bar{\sigma}(x;\psi)$ and $x \mapsto \bar{b}(x;\psi)$ are locally Lipschitz.
 Then equation \eqref{spdeins'} has a unique $\hat\Sc_p(\R^d)$ valued $(\F^{B}_t)$ adapted strong local solution given by

 where $\eta$ is an $(\F^B_t)$ adapted stopping time and $\{Z_t\}$ solves the stochastic differential equation

 \end{thm} In this paper, we use the same techniques as those used in \cite{MR3063763}.
 In Section 2, we list basic properties of Hermite Sobolev spaces which are used throughout the paper.
 In Section 3, we extend the It\={o} formula \cite[Theorem 2.3]{MR1837298} to Theorem \ref{Ito-random} involving random initial condition and prove existence and uniqueness results for the solutions of finite dimensional stochastic differential equation \eqref{spdeinRd-randomcoeff} (see Theorem \ref{suff-ext-unq-z2} and Theorem \ref{suff-loc-lip}).
 These results allow us to extend the said correspondence (see Theorem \ref{exstunq-spdeins'-init}, Lemma \ref{soln-characterization}, Theorem \ref{exstunq-spdeins'-init-loclip}).
 Note that the equation for $Z$ involves the initial condition for $Y$ i.e. $Y_0$, but with $Z_0 = 0$.
-To discuss existence and uniqueness for $Z$, we use 'Lipschitz' criteria, which depends on $Y_0$.
+To discuss existence and uniqueness for $Z$, we use `Lipschitz' criteria, which depends on $Y_0$.
 We need control on the norm of $Y_0$ to make the usual proof via Picard iteration work.
-In Proposition \ref{Yt-cont-xi} and Proposition \ref{Yt-cont-xi2} we prove $\Ltwo$ estimates on the supremum of the norms of the solutions of \eqref{spdein-sprime-init}, in terms of the initial condition.\\ In Section 4, we define a subset $\C$ of the Hermite Sobolev space with the following property: if the initial random variables takes values in the set $\C$, then the associated finite dimensional stochastic differential equations are all the same.
-This property is observed in Lemma \ref{barsigmab-eq-sigmab} and using which we show the existence of stationary solutions of stochastic partial differential equations in our class (Theorem \ref{stationary-existence}).
-To guarantee non-explosion for finite dimensional stochastic differential equations with locally Lipschitz coefficients, we use a 'Liapunov' type criteria (\cite[7.3.14 Corollary]{MR1267569}).
+In Proposition \ref{Yt-cont-xi} and Proposition \ref{Yt-cont-xi2} we prove $\Ltwo$ estimates on the supremum of the norms of the solutions of \eqref{spdein-sprime-init}, in terms of the initial condition.\\ In Section 4, we first show that $\R^d$ valued stationary processes can be lifted to $\Sc_p(\R^d)$ valued stationary processes via the translations operators $\tau_x$ (see Proposition \ref{lifting-stationary}) and using which we then prove the existence of a stationary solution of infinite dimensional stochastic partial differential equation \eqref{spdeins'-splinit} given that the corresponding finite dimensional stochastic differential equation \eqref{spdeinRd-randomcoeff} has the same (see Theorem \ref{stationary-basic-existence}).
+We present a method to lift stationary solutions of (possibly) unrelated finite dimensional stochastic differential equations to stationary solutions of \eqref{spdeins'-splinit}.
+We do this by describing conditions on a random variable $\xi$ that appears in the initial condition of \eqref{spdeins'-splinit}.
+We define a subset $\C$ of the Hermite Sobolev space with the following property: if the random variable $\xi$ takes values in the set $\C$, then the corresponding finite dimensional stochastic differential equations are all the same.
+This property is observed in Lemma \ref{barsigmab-eq-sigmab} and using which we construct stationary solutions of stochastic partial differential equations in our class (Theorem \ref{stationary-existence}).
+To guarantee non-explosion for finite dimensional stochastic differential equations with locally Lipschitz coefficients, we use a `Liapunov' type criteria (\cite[7.3.14 Corollary]{MR1267569}).
 Two examples of stationary solutions are given in Example \ref{eg-st-soln} and in Proposition \ref{stationary-estimate}, we obtain $\Lone$ estimates on the supremum of the norms of the stationary solutions, in terms of the initial condition.